nora-coder-dot/alith/docs/intro.md

 ### v.s.
 Rig

 Rig is also an AI Agent framework written in Rust.
-Compared to Rig, Alith provides developers with easier-to-use Python and Node SDKs, and has made more inference optimizations for diffrent devices such as CPU, GPU, etc., which is more suitable for developers who need to combine real-time data processing with AI and blockchain technologies.
+Compared to Rig, Alith provides developers with easier-to-use Python and Node SDKs, and has made more inference optimizations for different devices such as CPU, GPU, etc., which is more suitable for developers who need to combine real-time data processing with AI and blockchain technologies.